rabbitmq/cluster-operator/observability/README.md

 # Observability

-This directory contains scrape targets, RabbitMQ alerting rules, Alertmanager configuration, and RabbitMQ dashboards published in a format that is compatible with [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator).
+This directory contains scrape targets, RabbitMQ alerting rules, Alertmanager configuration, and RabbitMQ dashboards.

+## Quick Start

 If you don't have Prometheus and Grafana installed, the quickest way to try out RabbitMQ observability is as follows: